 African Diaspora Heritage Trail

-The African Diaspora Heritage Trail commemorates the role African slaves played in the formation of Bermuda.
-Free brochures, available from tourist offices, direct you along this self-guided tour that highlights peak points in the black cultural history of the island.
+Bermuda's African Diaspora Heritage Trail commemorates the role African slaves played in the formation of Bermuda.
 A plaque marks each site.

-Thirteen sites have been identified, including the site of the slave ship Enterprise incident, which, like the similar, better-known Amistad affair, involved the rescue of slaves seeking refuge and freedom, and the historic Slave Graveyard at St. Peter's Church (ca. 1612), both located in St. George; the Crow Lane site of the execution of Sally Bassett, slave revolt leader; sites associated with Mary Prince, the Bermudian slave who wrote the first account of slavery actually authored by a slave, which played a key role in the struggle to abolish slavery; and Cobb's Hill Wesleyan Methodist Church, built by slaves by moonlight.
+Thirteen sites have been identified, including the site of the slave ship Enterprise incident, which, like the better-known Amistad affair, involved the rescue of slaves seeking refuge and freedom, and the historic Slave Graveyard at St. Peter's Church (ca. 1612), both located in St. George; the Crow Lane, site of the execution by burning of Sally Bassett, slave revolt leader; and sites associated with Mary Prince, the Bermudian slave who wrote the first account of slavery actually authored by a slave.
+Published in London in 1831, it played a key role in the struggle to abolish slavery.
+Another important site is Cobb's Hill Wesleyan Methodist Church, built by slaves by moonlight.
+The 13 sites highlighted in the brochure can be collectively visited through a combination of bus and fast ferry routes, and as such, require a full day to visit.
+Their densest concentration is in St. George's, where five of the sites lie within easy walking distance of one another.
+Others of the sites are part of major attractions (for example, the Commissioner's House at the Royal Dockyard), which you might have otherwise visited independently.
+Even if you opt not to visit every single site (one, for example, commemorates a gibbet positioned long ago on offshore rocks, which are visible only from the shoreline of "mainland" Bermuda), you'll learn a lot about the sociology of Bermuda during its sometimes tormented formative years.